0cjs/clash-play/Meets.md

 Glasgow 21:00, Tokyo 06:00 next day.
 Weekdays are m/t/w/r/f/s/u.

+2022-02-17/18 (t/f) cjs sjn
+- Tried the next example on page 28 (we're calling it `bothEitherSignal`) and couldn't get the types to match up in the unit test.
+The problem is that we're not dealing properly with pairs of signals going in and out.
+- TODO: We should split this into two parts: first a pair of signals going in and a single signal coming out, and get that working, then a pair of signals coming out.

 2022-02-15/16 (w/r) cjs
 - `prop_andSignal` was fixed by Stuart using `boolToBit` and `bitToBool`.
 A property failure output is none too clear: changing the property from `a